waikato-datamining/image-dataset-converter/docker/latest/README.md

     -it waikatodatamining/image-dataset-converter:latest
 ```

+**NB:**

-**NB:** Replace `/local/dir` with a local directory that you want to map inside the container.
+* Replace `/local/dir` with a local directory that you want to map inside the container.
-For the current directory, simply use `pwd`.
+* For the current directory, simply use `pwd`.
+* You need to start the docker container with the `--net=host` option if you are using the host's Redis server.